nebriv/vtolvrRandomFailures/README.md

 # VTOLVR Random Failure Mod

 This mod has numerous features to add a little excitement to your flights!
+This mod may result in instability of your VTOL VR game.
+Failures may result in the inability to accomplish game missions.

+It is currently a work in progress.
+Failures and their recovery scenarios are currently a work in progress.

 ## Failure Modes
 ### Environment